-Eden’s a sleepy place where often the only bustle is down at the wharf when the fishing boats come in.
+Eden’s a sleepy, appealing place with real local character set on magnificent Twofold Bay.
+Often the only bustle is down at the harbour when the fishing boats – and, once the wharf is extended, cruise ships – come in.
 Around the surrounding area are stirring beaches, national parks and wilderness areas.
-Migrating humpback whales and southern right whales pass so close to the coast that experts consider this to be one of Australia's best whale-watching locations.

-A quintessential inland Australian town, Deniliquin, or 'Deni' as it's known, lies along a wide bend of the Edwards River.
+A quintessential inland Australian town, Deniliquin, also known as 'Deni', lies along a wide, lazy bend of the Edwards River.
 Here you'll find an attractive river beach and some appealing riverside walks amid the red gums.
 There's also a famed and ever-growing festival dedicated to that curious Aussie obsession, the ute.